 Bankruptcy Basic: Don’t Lie

 One of the most basic tenets of bankruptcy: don’t lie!
 It’s not a complicated concept but it is is not always followed.
 Bankruptcy affords filers a broad range of benefits.
 Chief among them is the ability to eliminate your debt.
-Since this is debt that cannot be afforded
+Since this is debt that cannot be afforded, bankruptcy can be a big help.

 Bankruptcy Bang for the Buck